10 troubled, triumphant years for the Michael Jackson estate

 “You saw the real Michael, the great entertainer who is in control of his art, running the whole band, not just a guy who shows up.”

-The result was “This Is It,” the movie based drawn from the rehearsals that brought in $261.2 million in worldwide box office, became the highest-grossing concert film and music documentary of all time, and proved that Jackson’s value was once again sky-high.
+The result was “This Is It,” the movie drawn from the rehearsals that brought in $261.2 million in worldwide box office, became the highest-grossing concert film and music documentary of all time, and proved that Jackson’s value was once again sky-high.

 Branca thought the moment might be their best shot at a major Jackson project.